 Add HTTP Header to Multiple Files/Location

-Most often you wish to add an additional HTTP header to multiple files, for instance to all the images that are loaded when someone is browsing your website.
-This can be done using a Regular Expression (regex) within the server.headers
+You often wish to add an HTTP header to multiple files, for instance, all the images loaded when someone is browsing your website.
+This can be done using a Regular Expression (regex) within the server.headers file.
+For example:

 location ~* (.+\.(jpg|jpeg|gif|css|png|js|ico|html|xml|txt))$ {